jesshill/CSU-2025FA-DSCI-510-001_LINUX_as_a_computational_platform/Syllabus.md

 # Time and Place

-**Come to class:** The lectures will be very interactive with individualized help only available in the classroom, so in-person attendance is encouraged.
-Lectures are Tuesdays and Thursdays, 10:00 - 11:50 am in AZ E210.
-Our first meeting is Tuesday, August 20th.
+**Come to class:** The lectures will be very interactive with individualized help only available in the classroom, so in-person attendance is encouraged. <ins>Class starts on August 25th and ends on September 21st.

-**Lectures:** Tuesdays and Thursdays, 10:00 - 11:50 am in AZ E210
+**Lectures:** Tuesdays and Thursdays, 10:00 - 11:50 am in AZ building, room E210

-**Simulcast & Recordings:** I will try my best to simulcast the lectures on Zoom/Echo360.
-Students can choose to attend class sessions over zoom instead of in person.
-I will post the recordings after the class on Canvas through Echo360.
+**Class Recordings:** Lectures will be recorded on Zoom, and then posted to canvas.
+Students can choose to attend class sessions over zoom instead of in person as needed.
 Due to a lengthy zoom-to-canvas conversion, videos will not be available until late afternoon or the following day.
-Please note - coming to class is the best way to learn.
+Please note - coming to class is the best way to learn!

-The zoom link for this class is: https://zoom.us/j/91964696998
+The zoom link for this class is: https://zoom.us/j/95945572799

-Meeting ID: 919 6469 6998
+Meeting ID: 959 4557 2799

 # Attendance